-Fixed Term If a child of Exclusion:
+Fixed Term Exclusion:

 If a child continually misbehaves, disturbing his/her own and other pupils' education he/she will be subject to a fixed period of exclusion.
 The child will be allowed back into school after an interview with the parents, child and head teacher.
 From this will be the clear understanding that his/her behaviour must improve.